microsoft/Zen/README.md

 Zen is a research library that aims to simplify the process of building verification tools.
 Zen lets users write a single implementation of a function and then execute, compile, and verify that function.

 # Installation
 Just add the project to your visual studio solution.
-Nuget package will be available soon.
+A nuget package is available [here](https://www.nuget.org/packages/ZenLib).

 # Getting Started
 To import the library, add the following line to your file: